minishmaker/randomizer/README.md

 ### Known Issues

-- When the Graveyard Key is knocked out of your hands, it looks like the progressive sword.
-- Electric Chu’s have buggy animations.
+- The UI is only supported on Windows machines and with display scaling set to 100%.
+- With Removed Gold Fusions, Dungeon Entrance Shuffle on, and Elements either placed Anywhere or forced in their Vanilla Dungeons or a high number of Dungeons required, some settings combinations have a high chance of failing to beat Vaati.
+This has no easy code fix until Logic v2 is done.
+To work around this, click the "New Seed" button and try again, or set your "Max Randomization Attempts" to 5 or more and try and randomize again.
+- Logic for Non-Progressive Swords can sometimes require unintuitive tricks with clones.
-- Regional Keys combined with Dungeon Entrance Shuffle is unintuitive, eg: If Fortress is shuffled to Crenel, Small Keys for Fortress can be found in Wind Ruins but not in Crenel.
+- Regional Dungeon Items combined with Dungeon Entrance Shuffle is unintuitive, eg: If Fortress is shuffled to Crenel, Small Keys for Fortress can be found in Wind Ruins but not in Crenel.
-- Major items sometimes do not show up properly in the Playthrough section of the spoiler log if they have a Minor version of the same item, or if they are unshuffled.
-(This has a pending fix in a later version)
-- About and Changelog pages are not implemented yet.
-- Verbose logger causes massive explosions in log size and has been disabled while we work on a fix.
-- Getting a second bomb bag with remotes equipped sometimes changes it back to regular bombs.
 - Followers cause a fair amount of visual bugs ranging from miss coloured palettes, to certain sprites being completely missing.

 Please join our [Discord server](https://discord.gg/ndFuWbV) to discuss the project and assist with testing!